Adp74/cloudformation-lambda-backed-custom-resource/README.md

 Error message in CloudFormation: Status: Failed.
 Reason: "The submitted information didn't contain changes.
 Submit different information to create a change set."

 This project contains the approach that I followed to solve this problem.
 My solution is based on updating a property in the Custom Resource, triggering the invokation of a lambda function that will handle this change, publishing a new version of the original Lambda Function (with the new code).
-Changing a parameter of a Custom Resource if the way for CloudFormation to realize that there has been a change, and resource needs to be updated.
+Changing a parameter of a Custom Resource if the way for CloudFormation to realize that there has been a change, and resource needs to be updated (see architecture image in folder image).

 ## What happens when lambda code changes?